boostercloud/booster/docs/chapters/04_features.md

 export class Admin {}
 ```

-Once they're defined you can use them in any command or read model `authorize` policy.
-This one can be executed by authenticated users that have the role `Admin` or `User` and will reject any request from users that don't have valid JWT tokens or have valid tokens but doesn't have one of the roles' names in their `roleClaims` (Remember that this `roleClaims` option is set in the `TokenVerifier` at config time and is the name of the claim where Booster reads the role names from):
+Once they're defined you can set them in any command or read model `authorize` policy.
+For instance, the following command can be executed by authenticated users that have the role `Admin` or `User` and will reject any request from users that don't have valid JWT tokens or have valid tokens but doesn't have one of the roles' names in their token (Remember that the name of the claim from which Booster reads the roles from can be configured in the `roleClaims` option in the corresponding `TokenVerifier`):

 ```typescript
 @Command({